Coronavirus Update: Cosumnes River College to temporarily close campus

 Cosumnes River College, which is outside Elk Grove, serves more than 14,000 students.

 Several California universities such as Stanford, U.C.
-Berkeley, and California State University, Sacramento also announced they are suspending in-person classes and will shift them online.
+Berkeley, and California State University, Sacramento also announced they are canceling in-person classes and will shift them online.

-In the Elk Grove Unified School District, all 67 campuses remain closed this week after family members of a few district students tested positive for the coronavirus.
-Elk Grove school district officials plan to announce on March 12 if they will extend this closure.

-Yesterday, Elk Grove Unified announced they will return their Spring Break vacation schedule for April 6-10 for schools on a traditional calendar, and April 6-17 for schools on a modified traditional calendar.
-The school district will seek a waiver from the state in order to avoid adding school days at the end of the current academic year.
+The Sacramento County Office of Education on March 13 announced that all of the county’s K-12 school districts will be closed for at least three weeks.
+During that same afternoon, the Elk Grove Unified School District board voted to extend the closure of their 67 campuses until mid-April.

 Commented